CedomirR-eng/The-Belgrade-Bouncer-ESP32-Lowrider/README.md

+For the main motor circuit we will use BTS7960 H bridge module insead of building my own(cheaper,better, faster), which is often used in rc cars.

-So far so good.
-Now lets go through everything we need:
+So far so good!
+Now lets finnish the design of the TX(remote):